 Do I need to submit my immunization records?

 Yes, the University requires all students to submit immunization and health information records.
 The form is available on the University Health Center's website and should be returned to the University Health Center.
 Note: this form does not require a physician's examination.

 If you applied by the funding deadline for your program, you will be considered for assistantships and scholarship through the College.
 However, you may also wish to apply for assistance through the University's Office of Financial Aid.
 Typically, to receive financial aid, you will need to fill out a FAFSA.
 The FAFSA can be submitted online via www.fafsa.ed.gov; details about FAFSA filing dates can be found on the University's Office of Financial Aid website.

 I am relocating to NY from out of state.
 What steps should I take to ensure I receive in-state tuition next year?

-There are several choices of how to prove NY residency.
-The main thing you need to know is that in order to qualify for in-state tuition for Fall of your second year, you must prove residency in August of your first year.
+In order to qualify for in-state tuition during the fall of your second year, you must prove residency in August of your first year.
 For questions related to residency, please visit http://www.albany.edu/studentaccounts/res_apply.php.
 You will find the documents needed to prove residency for the next school year, a residency application, and further information you may need to determine whether you qualify for in-state tuition.

 Am I required to use the email address that UAlbany assigned to me for correspondence with the school?